barebox/barebox/Documentation/user/imd.rst

 fit into the above categories, for example the memory size for boards which come with different memory sizes which can't be automatically detected.

-The informations can be extracted with the ``bareboximd`` tool which lives under ``scripts/`` in the barebox sourcecode.
-If enabled it is compiled for the compile host and also for the target architecture. barebox itself has the :ref:`command_imd` command to extract the informations.
+The information can be extracted with the ``bareboximd`` tool which lives under ``scripts/`` in the barebox sourcecode.
+If enabled it is compiled for the compile host and also for the target architecture. barebox itself has the :ref:`command_imd` command to extract the information.
 Here is an example output of the tool called without additional options:

 .. code-block:: none